shyampurk/tto-bluemix/README.md

 # Travel Time Optimizer App
-Travel Time Optimizer (TTO) App for providing real time recommendations for travel duration based on historic traffic data, weather and day of the week.
-This app is hosted on IBM Bluemix and uses PubNub for client server interaction.
+Travel Time Optimizer (TTO) App for providing real-time recommendations for travel duration based on historical traffic data, weather and day of the week.

 # Introduction
-This is a demonstration app for showcasing how to harness the power of accumulated historic traffic data to provide real-time recommendations and traffic advisory alerts to users.
-This app is hosted on IBM Bluemix and uses PubNub for client server interaction & sending realtime alerts.
+This is a demonstration app for showcasing how to harness the power of accumulated historical traffic data to provide real-time recommendations and traffic advisory alerts to users.
+This app is hosted on IBM Bluemix and uses PubNub for client-server interaction & sending real-time alerts.

 # Components

 This application has four main components.

-1. ttoBackground : This is a background process which is responsible for capturing traffic data and other traffic affecting parameters.
+1. ttoBackground: This is a background process which is responsible for capturing traffic data and other traffic affecting parameters.
 This process also executes a KNN algorithm to generate predictions for future.
 It supposed to run continuously in conjunction with a hosted MongoDB database for storing the captured and prediction data, every ten minutes.

-2. ttoServer : This is the main server process which is responsible for handling user requests and generating recommendations.
+2. ttoServer: This is the main server process which is responsible for handling user requests and generating recommendations.
 It is hosted on IBM Bluemix

-3. ttoApp : This is a Cordova,Android based mobile app used for availing the TTO service.
+3. ttoApp: This is a Cordova,Android-based mobile app used for availing the TTO service.

-4. ttoTest : This is a test script for testing real-time recommendation alerts due to weather changes.
+4. ttoTest: This is a test script for testing real-time recommendation alerts due to weather changes.

 # Setup and Deployment

 ## Prerequisites

 1. A hosted MongoDB setup is required for storing all the data for this application.
 We have used [mLab](https://mlab.com/) ( MongoDB Database as a service) for this project.
-The MongoDB shoudl have the following configuration
+The MongoDB should have the following configuration

       - Database name as 'newttobackground'
       - Following collections should be created